MicrosoftDocs/architecture-center/docs/pattern-implementations/network-secure-ingress.md

 :::image-end:::

 1. An administrator connects to the Azure Bastion instance that's deployed in the virtual network.
-2. Azure Bastion provides SSH connectivity to the jumpbox virtual machine.
+2. Azure Bastion provides SSH connectivity to the jumpbox VM.
 3. The administrator on the jumpbox tries to access the storage account via the Azure CLI.
 The jumpbox queries DNS for the public Azure Blob Storage account endpoint: storageaccountname.blob.core.windows.net.

    Private DNS ultimately resolves to storageaccountname.privatelink.blob.core.windows.net.
 It returns the private IP address of the Private Link endpoint, which is 10.0.2.5 in this example.